 Making a Claim Against a Driver with DWI Charges

 If someone you love was killed in a car accident that involved a drunk driver and the driver faced DWI charges, it is very likely that you can win greater compensation than what the at-fault driver’s insurance company may want to offer.
-This is why contacting a personal injury attorney is a very important step in obtaining any compensation you may be entitled to.
+This is why contacting a Fort Worth personal injury lawyer is a very important step in obtaining any compensation you may be entitled to.
 A personal injury attorney can use the drunk driver’s records as evidence, which would increase the credibility of your case.
 Also, if there are any other records associated with the drunk driver and a pre-existing negative driving record, the attorney can use it in a case.
 The insurance companies know that when they have to compensate the victim of a drunk driving accident, they will lose big time, which is why they try to lower their offer using several tactics.
 The attorneys at the Anderson Injury Lawyers know exactly how to successfully fight for victims of drunk driving accidents, which is why we are fully committed to win.

 Neck fusion client wins $1,500,000 Settlement

 What Our Fatal Car Accident Lawyers Can Do